mailcow/mailcow-dockerized-docs/docs/u_e-mailcow_ui-tfa.md

 -   For WebAuthn to work, you need an encrypted connection to the server (HTTPS) as well as a FIDO security key.
 -   Both WebAuthn and Yubi OTP work well with the fantastic [Yubikey](https://www.yubico.com).
--   While Yubi OTP needs an active internet connection and an API ID + key, WebAuthn will work with any FIDO U2F/WebAuthn USB key out of the box, but can only be used when mailcow is accessed over HTTPS.
+-   While Yubi OTP needs an active internet connection and an API ID + key, WebAuthn will work with any Fido Security Key out of the box, but can only be used when mailcow is accessed over HTTPS.
 -   WebAuthn and Yubi OTP support multiple keys per user.
 -   As the third TFA method mailcow uses TOTP: time-based one-time passwords.
 Those passwords can be generated with apps like "Google Authenticator" after initially scanning a QR code or entering the given secret manually.